jeremybatesDC/vueGridBaseballCard/README.md

 4
 5 --> default

-card front/back still i think not quite same.
+verify card front/back being size .
 Hard to tell until L2s are restored and are same height front and back

 ensure name atteibutes for radios unless clashes wiht v-model -- do thye clash / have to match?
 I'd prefer they matched but is that just actually shadowing?